 Wright State's BME program will produce biomedical engineers who will:

 Two separate curricula are available.
 Curriculum A is the traditional ABET accredited degree program.
 Curriculum B, in addition to being ABET accredited, prepares students to apply for medical school or other medical/health science graduate programs.
 Students who transfer between curricula must complete the final curriculum in total.
-Students who plan to complete departmental honors should meet with his/her academic advisor prior to the third quarter of the junior year.

 Biomedical engineers are employed in industry, hospitals, research facilities, government laboratories, and universities in areas such as artificial organs, biomechanics, drug delivery systems, automated patient monitoring, artificial joints, prosthetics, and medical imaging technologies.
 Graduates may also pursue graduate studies in engineering or life sciences.